MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/how-to/search-response.md

 ### VisualSearch insight

 The VisualSearch insight provides a list of images that are visually similar to the original image (contains content that's similar to the content seen in the original image).
+For information about paging through similar images, see [Paging VisualSearch and ProductVisualSearch action types](get-insights.md#paging).

 ```json
       {